i-gantt/SlickRakeBuild/prototype/readme.md

-We'll create a prototype proving the point here.
+Prototypes to prove the point here.